krisnova/nivenly.com/content/bio.md

 She is a popular public speaker, best known for her Kubernetes clusterfuck talks.
 She co-founded the cluster API project, created Kubicorn, and created naml for managing Kubernetes resources with pure Go.

 Today she works as a Senior Principal engineer building enterprise bare metal Kubernetes systems.
-She is the founder of The Prvilege Escalation Foundation which is a non-profit focusing on offering resources for transgender minds in STEM.
+She is the founder of The Privilege Escalation Foundation which is a non-profit focusing on offering resources for transgender minds in STEM.